pytroll/satpy/doc/source/pp.rst

 advantage of the hierarchical structure offered by OOP.

-The image composites common to all visir instruments are defined in the :mod:`mpop.instruments.visir` module.
-Some instrument modules, like :mod:`mpop.instruments.avhrr` or :mod:`mpop.instruments.seviri` overload these methods to adapt better for the instrument at hand.
+The image composites common to all visir instruments are defined in the :mod:`satpy.instruments.visir` module.
+Some instrument modules, like :mod:`satpy.instruments.avhrr` or :mod:`satpy.instruments.seviri` overload these methods to adapt better for the instrument at hand.

 For instructions on how to write a new composites, see :ref:`geographic-images`.